stefanwendelmann/MerossTeamsCoffee/README.md

 ## ℹ TODO's / Ideas

+- Bring the bot to live, give some more infos about the start / end of his day/week
 - Grafana Dashboard über die DB

 Feel free to extend the list by adding issues.